Best Women's Erotica of the Year Series

 IndieBound (via your local independent bookstore)

-Order the Audible audiobook narrated by Rose Caraway
+Order the Audible audiobook or iTunes audiobook narrated by Rose Caraway